 Secret 3: Focus on Customer Experience

-Nowadays customers expect a lot out of their online experience.
-Good design, quality content and good usability are a must in order for people feel comfortable spending their money with you … and not ask for it back.
+More than ever before, customers expect a lot out of their online experience.
+Good design, quality content and effortless usability are a must in order for people feel comfortable spending their money with you… and not ask for it back.

 The biggest slap in the face to a customer is to have been sold by a masterfully designed sales process only to come to the members area and have it look like it came from the dark days of Flash intros and the HTML blink tag.
 You’ll certainly hear the refund bells ringing if this is your approach.